moviemasher/moviemasher.js/README.md

 ---

-Modern CSS techniques like grid layout and root variables provide a relatively simple means to powerfully affect graphical appearance of the Editor.
-If just a few changes are needed, it's easiest to just redefine select styles from the _css/editor.css_ file we included in _index.html_ above.
+Modern CSS techniques like flexbox, grid, and variables provide a relatively simple means to powerfully affect the graphical appearance of the Editor.
+If only a few changes are needed, it's easiest to just redefine select styles from the _moviemasher.css_ file we included in _index.html_ above.
 This file is a concatenation of the other files within that directory, shown below.
 An alternative approach for more elaborate changes would be to replace one or more of these files and include them individually.

 <details>
 <summary>Coloring</summary>